 I had skipped writing a year review for 2021 simply because there were a lot of difficult things that I didn't really want to try to write about.
 Not to say there wasn't an immense number of things to be extremely grateful for, but they felt a little too entangled in the "much-ness" of trying to explain that year.
 2022 has been a very different picture from last year in many ways.
 Here are some highlights.

 Through January and February of 2022 I worked on paintings of butterflies and moths that are native to Tennessee (and I still need to get them on the website!).
 That was a really fun experience and really tested my sketching chops where symmetry is concerned.

 By February and March, I think my body was doing much better from having gone a full year of just having eaten the anti-inflammatory diet (which is just white meat, vegetables, fruits, and no dairy, no sugar, no red meat, no starches, no breads, etc.).
+The endometriosis pain seemed to be occurring much less frequently.
 I had gotten down to 95 lbs. during 2021, but by January through March of 2022 I was able to slowly expand my food selections and eventually start gaining weight again, which was a huge blessing.
 I'm so thankful for how

 Matthew was so helpful with the food issue, and never complained that our dinners were boring or that they didn't taste as good or have as much variety.
 The anti-inflammatory diet did sort of force us to try new recipes we probably wouldn't have tried otherwise that turned out to be really good!
 One of them was Thai curry soup, which we ate ad-nauseam through the winter and spring because it was good for us and actually tasted like comfort food for once!
 Haha.
 Hawkeye learned about hanging around whenever any soup was being made so he could get tidbits of chicken fat bits in his bowl.